finos/common-cloud-controls/docs/governance/community-guidelines/releases/README.md

 ## Ownership

 The [Communications WG] has overall ownership of releases.
 They are responsible for setting the roadmap and communicating project progress to the wider community.
-All other [WG]s should contribute to determining the content of a release.
+All other [WG]'s should contribute to determining the content of a release.

 ## Scheduling